Monday, October 15, 2012

 Legal Notification:

 Upon publication in Clockwise Cat, all rights revert to the author.
 However, Clockwise Cat reserves the right to archive the submitted material online.
-Clockwise Cat also reserves the right to publish your submitted material in any print versions of the magazine, should they ever materialize.
+Clockwise Cat also reserves the right to publish your submitted material in any print versions of the magazine, should they ever materialize, which is highly unlikely at this point, but nonetheless a possibility, cuz we love to dream.

 4 comments: